 On occasion, failure to diagnose subconjunctival hemorrhaging can result in permanent impairment to the child’s vision if the eye becomes infected or the cause of the red eye is an undiagnosed infection.
-Rosenfeld Injury Lawyers’ birth injury lawyers represent families throughout Illinois whose children have been harmed during or following birth due to medical malpractice.
+Rosenfeld Injury Lawyers LLC’ birth injury lawyers represent families throughout Illinois whose children have been harmed during or following birth due to medical malpractice.

 Causes of Red Eye

 A lot of pressure is applied to a newborn’s head and face during delivery and this pressure is amplified if prolonged labor requires the use of forceps or a vacuum to assist the delivery.
 This pressure can cause a number of injuries to the head, face and skull— most of which involve ruptured blood vessels and swelling.
 Subconjunctival hemorrhaging can be caused by any of the following.

 - Rough or aggressive treatment of the mother or child during or after delivery

 If the child’s red eye was the result of improper or negligent use of delivery instruments, the attending staff may be liable for any complications that arise due to the initial injuries.
 The majority of red eye cases that cause long term harm are undiagnosed and this failure to diagnose and treat red eye can be classified as medical malpractice and a failure to meet the duty of care.

 Complications Associated With Subconjunctival Hemorrhaging